Skip to main content

 complexity_upgradeTask complexity exceeds model capabilityRoute to Opus

-implementation_completeAgent signals work is doneWake test-agent
+implementation_completeAgent signals work is doneWake review-agent

 test_failureTests fail repeatedlyEscalate model or request help